michpara/web-development/README.md

 # **Web Development**

-This repository contains all of my personal web development projects.
+This repository contains all of my projects from the Web Development curriculum The Odin Project.
 It includes projects written in HTML, CSS, JavaScript, SQL, Node.js, Ruby and Ruby on Rails.
+These projects are in order of completion.

-## **Websites**
+## **Project**

+These projects are listed in order of completion.
+The further down you go, the more experience I had.

 ### **Google Homepage**